Top 10 Business Japanese Language Courses in Tokyo

 3.9/5 on Google Reviews

 Their curriculum consists of rigorous conversation drills every morning from Monday to Friday so that students acquire the practical conversation skills needed for any business situation in Japan.
-For example, they focus on greetings and introduction at work, communicating with colleagues, conducting business presentations and more.
-In the afternoons, you have a wide variety of electives to choose, from Business Project Work to Business Debate and Discussion.
+For example, they focus on greetings and introductions at work, communicating with colleagues, conducting business presentations and more.
+In the afternoons, you have a wide variety of electives to choose from, from Business Project Work to Business Debate and Discussion.

 9. Shinjuku Language Institute